Why insure your receivables?

 Our professional credit risk managers review your portfolio of customers and help you in avoiding unneccesary risk.
 Your portfolio is reviewed and monitored on a regular basis and credit limits are set for your customers.
 Thousands of companies are monitored on a regular basis worldwide.
 Our credit evaluations are based on several sources of information, both external and internal.

 90% of all trades are conducted on short-term credit.
 Offering a credit period is often central to winning new customers.
 With a credit insurance, you can offer your customers credit whithout risking non- payment.
 In emerging markets, interest rates are relatively high and the alternative to supplier credit is expensive.
 The higher the interest rate level in your customer's home country, the greater the value of supplier credit.

-Get access to cash by financing or selling accounts receivable
+Get access to cash by financing or selling receivables

 We cooperate with a number of financial institutions.
-With a credit insurance policy one of our cooperating banks can grant you financing based on your accounts receivable.
-Usually through factoring or invoice sales.
+With a credit insurance policy one of our cooperating banks can grant you financing based on your receivables.
+Usually through factoring or buying your receivables.

-Factoring means that the company receives up to 90% of the invoice value amount as soon as the sale is made.
+Factoring means that a company receives up to 90% of the invoice value amount as soon as the sale is made.
 Remaining amount less a fee is transferred when the end customer pays.